syntaxkim/project1-rainyday/README.md

 As I only have location data of United States for now, I'm working for getting South Korea's data as well.
 I politely ask for your understanding.

-Only raw SQL is used instead of using ORM-like syntax to understand and get a lot more sense of SQL itself.
-The application uses PostgreSQL for DBMS.
+Only raw SQL is used in order to understand and get a lot more sense of SQL itself.
+But I wrote and included [models.py](https://github.com/syntaxkim/project1-rainyday/blob/master/models.py) to refer to in case of ORM with [Flask-SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/).

 ## Features